 Invest in Safety

 Student digs have a reputation for being a little worn-down, but this should not be the case.
 As a landlord, you need to make sure that you are providing your young tenants with a great place to live.
-Take the time to properly outfit it and create a place that they are going to treasure as what might be their first home after halls.
+Work with your property management company to create and maintain a place that they are going to treasure as what might be their first home after halls.